Pangil Church

 The Nuestra Señora dela Natividad Parish Church, commonly known as Pangil Church, is a Roman Catholic church in Natividad, Pangil, Laguna, Philippines.
 It is under the jurisdiction of the Diocese of San Pablo.
-The statue of the pregnant Virgin Mary (locally known as Nuestra Señora de la O) is said to be a gift from King Carlos III of Spain.
+The statue of the pregnant Virgin Mary (locally known as Nuestra Señora de la O) & the child Jesus (locally known as St. Niño de la O) were said to be gifts from King Carlos III of Spain.